ChrisDeFreitas/Electron-FolderView/readme.md

 ## App Notes
 1. Install:
     - Windows only; I use it on Win81 and Win7
-    - requires Node.js and Electron (https://electronjs.org/) on your system
+    - requires Node.js be installed on your system
     - download to a local folder:
         \> git clone https://github.com/ChrisDeFreitas/Electron-FolderView
         \> cd Electron-FolderView